 Anyway, that’s where I get it – my love of fabric, textures, colours, fashion - Nannie.

 I started sewing at a very young age.
 My dear mother taught me.
-It is a skill that has served a practical and artistic use many, many times over, in my life, from mending my family’s clothing, to sewing large, industrial backdrops for a theatre company that I performed with during my theatre years.
+It is a skill that has served a practical and artistic use many, many times over, in my life, from mending my family’s clothing, to sewing large, industrial backdrops for a touring company that I performed with during my theatre years.

 Only the coolest T-shirt in the world (says so on my business card), Ragged Ts are certainly one of a kind, wearable art!
 The traditional reverse-applique technique creates a vintage, “raggedy” flavour to the pieces...
 Hence the name, “Ragged Ts.”

 Drawing inspiration from another of my life-long passions, my first designs were musical in nature (guitar, musical staff, drums…) As with all my art, my line gradually grew from other influences - my love of animals, nature and visual art, among others - and I’m certain will continue to evolve.

 Ragged Ts are fabricated entirely from 100% cotton t-shirts from Gildan Canada (FLA accredited – Fair Labour Association; WRAP accredited – Worldwide Responsible Accredited Production; Top 50 - Canada’s Socially Responsible Corporations; Confidence in Textiles accreditation – Oeko-Tex Stan, dard).